Virus impact over each market - telecom operators, government agencies and regulators' responses - revised forecasts for the next 5 years.

+Pakistan’s telecom market had been struggling for a long time with the transition from a regulated state-owned monopoly to a deregulated competitive structure.
 Foreign investment has been an important factor in Pakistan’s telecom sector.
-Pakistan’s telecom market had been struggling for a long time with the transition from a regulated state-owned monopoly to a deregulated competitive structure.
-As well as capital input from the government, the World Bank and the Asian Development Bank (ADB) have been active in providing capital for country’s telecom sector.

 Despite the government’s promotion of internet and expansion of universal internet access to cities, towns and villages throughout the nation over the past decade, internet penetration has remained relatively low in global terms.

 The fixed line market in Pakistan remains underdeveloped due to the dominance of the mobile segment.
 Further, the number of fixed telephone lines is slowly declining as the mobile segment continues to expand.
-Overall penetration dropped from 2.6% in 2014 to 1.9% in 2015 and 1.5% in 2017.
-The market is predicted to decline further over the next five years to 2022 as the mobile segment continues to grow for both voice and data/broadband usage.
+The market is predicted to decline further over the next five years to 2024 as the mobile segment continues to grow for both voice and data/broadband usage.

 Like many countries in Asia, both businesses and government agencies in Pakistan are opening up to the benefits of third party data centres for both public, private and hybrid cloud deployments.
 Data centres are established in Pakistan’s three largest cities of Karachi, Lahore, and Islamabad.
 Telcos with data centres include: Telenor, Zong, Ufone.
 Major data centre clients include web hosting service providers, banks and other financial institutions.
 The major global social media platforms such as Facebook have some presence in Pakistan’s data centres.